 9.Improves Skin Health

 Increased sweat improves circulation and increases oxygen-rich blood to your skin cells, providing you with a post-yoga glow.

-Sweating from exercise can actually reverse signs of aging from a cellular level.
-The positive impact means your skin can produce more collagen, better hydration, and less sagging.
+Sweating from exercise can actually reverse signs of ageing from a cellular level.
+The positive impact means your skin can produce more collagen, better hydration and less sagging.

 Hot Yoga Safety Tips